John Graunt: Natural and Political Observations Made Upon the Bills of Mortality

 Graunt's book Natural and Political Observations Made upon the Bills of Mortality (published 1662 Old Style or 1663 New Style) compiled and analyzed data from the Bills of Mortality.
 Graunt, calculating with the Rule of Three and using ratios obtained by comparing years in the Bills of Mortality, was able to make estimates about the size of the population of London and England, birth rates and mortality rates of males and females, and the rise and spread of certain diseases.

 Bills of Mortality

 John Graunt's analysis in Natural and Political Observations Made Upon the Bills of Mortality consisted of a compilation and an analysis of data from the Bills of Mortality.
 The Bills of Mortality were documents offering information about the births, deaths, and causes of death in London parishes, printed and distributed weekly on Thursdays (in addition to an annual report released in December).
 The Bills of Mortality were said by Graunt to begin in 1592, and consistently released starting in 1603.
-Graunt describes how the data was collected for these Bills in his Natural and Political Observations Made Upon the Mortality of Man:
+Graunt describes how the data were collected for these Bills in his Natural and Political Observations Made Upon the Mortality of Man: